netdata/learn/docs/agent/health/quickstart.md

 ---
-title: Health quickstart
+title: "Health quickstart"
-description: "In this getting started guide, you'll learn the basics of editing health configuration files, then customize alarms to your heart's content."
 custom_edit_url: https://github.com/netdata/netdata/edit/master/health/QUICKSTART.md
 ---

-# Health quickstart

 In this getting started guide, you'll learn the basics of editing health configuration files.
 With this knowledge, you will be able to customize how and when Netdata triggers alarms based on the health and performance of your system or infrastructure.

-To learn about more advanced health configurations, visit the [health reference guide](REFERENCE.md).
+To learn about more advanced health configurations, visit the [health reference guide](/docs/agent/health/reference).

 ## What's in this getting started guide